 Partas.Solid.Motion

-This binding as it currently stands, binds the solid-motionone
+This binding as it currently stands, binds the solid-motionone library, and also binds the animate function from motion.

 Solid-MotionOne Binding